JokerJohn/PALoc/README.md

 ```

+#### Initial pose

 then set the initial pose.
+When you run the launch command, the first point cloud will be saved in `save_directory`,  you can align it with the prior map using [CloudCompare](https://www.danielgm.net/cc/) to get the initial pose.

 ```yaml
 common: